Skip to Main Content

 2 1/2 hours = 2.6 GB

-• Label the DVDs and the VHS tapes that you have finished burning so you don't get confused as to which ones you have completed!
+• Label each DVD and VHS tape that you have finished transferring so you don't get confused as to which ones you have completed!

 Preferences

-• General allows you to select the location in which to save (use the default location of the Videos folder on the C: drive; you will transfer the video to your device later in this process) and a checkbox for High Resolution (deselecting the high resolution will create a smaller file but the quality of the recording will be diminished).
+• General allows you to select the location in which to save (use the default location of the Videos folder on the C: drive; you will transfer the video to your device later in the conversion process).
+There is also a checkbox for High Resolution (deselecting the high resolution will create a smaller file but the quality of the recording will be diminished).

 • Video offers sliders to adjust for Brightness, Contrast, Saturation and Hue.